What are EDI Tools?

 ‣ Managed services/outsourcing

-As with any software, depending on how it’s configured, an EDI system can grow in complexity and shrink in value delivered if you merely bolt-on more disparate tools in hopes of achieving a solution that would be better attained with one flexible, do-it-all platform.
+As with any software, depending on how it’s configured, an EDI system can grow in complexity and shrink in value delivered if you merely bolt-on more disparate tools in hopes of achieving a solution that would be better attained with one flexible, do-it-all solution.
 In fact, recent research shows that 40 percent of companies surveyed view having multiple integration solutions as a major problem.

 No doubt you’ve heard the saying, attributed to Aristotle, that “the whole is greater than the sum of its parts.”
-This is true for a lot of things, but when it comes to using traditional EDI tools versus using a complete B2B cloud integration platform, modern wisdom prevails.
+This is true for a lot of things, but when it comes to using traditional EDI tools versus using a complete B2B cloud integration solution, modern wisdom prevails.

 • EDI vendors that fall short of actually transforming AND integrating EDI documents into back-office applications like an ERP, CRM, TMS, WMS, among others